 Cryptocurrency staking is safe as long as users have control of their own private keys.
 Staking on the project's wallet or creating your own server to run a node is ideal because individuals have control over their keys.
 However, much like any other crypto investment or interaction, software or human error risks leading to financial losses.

 Staking is a new form of leveraging blockchain technology to generate a passive income that suits long-term investment strategies.
 The Proof of stake consensus mechanism benefits both market adoption as well as network usage.
-While previous staking methods such as Bitcoin's Proof-of-Work required a thorough step-up process, staking newer coins can be done on centralized, decentralized platforms and cryptocurrency hardware wallets.
+While Proof-of-Work requires a thorough step-up process, staking newer coins can be done on centralized, decentralized platforms and leading cryptocurrency wallets.
 In summary, cryptocurrency staking is an excellent way to invest in projects while increasing the token share by earning staking rewards.